Radoslaw-Czerniawski/radoslaw-czerniawski/README.md

 * 🌍  I'm based in Poland
 * ✉️  You can reach out to me on my socials 😃
-* 📊  Currently creating User Interfaces for monitoring stuff @ [Dynatrace](https://www.dynatrace.com)
+* 📊  Currently creating User Interfaces for Jira Product Discovery @ [Atlassian](https://www.atlassian.com/)

 ### Skills